dangoslen/dangoslen-me-site/content/blog/whats-the-point-to-retrospectives-anyway.md

 One action likely doesn't sound like much.
 And you could be right.
 What I've found, though, is that by focusing on one action item, the team actually makes progress and sees the value of the retro more meaningful.
 Too many action items can often be a distraction, especially when there are competing priorities for development (which is always the case).

 Focus the team on making an impact through one action item, commit to it, and make sure to discuss it at the next retro.

+---

+All this to say, retrospectives are an underutilized meeting for a software development team.
+Just like you should be measuring and evaluating the software you write and deploy, pay attention to how your team is doing on a regular basis.
+You'll be amazed at all of the ideas your team has for improvement.

+And it's where the fun begins.

+Happy coding!